How do I register? Register online to attend a book club event in your area or contact your hostess individually.

 I live in a big city and have limited space in my home.
 How large a group would I be hosting?
 We suggest that attendees to book club events be limited to no more than 20 alumnae at each event.
 We anticipate having multiple Pioneer Book Club events in larger cities to accommodate all alumnae who are interested in participating.
 Each event will have its own R.S.V.
 P. date.

 What kind of refreshments should I serve?
 Light refreshments are the best, but selections are up to each individual hostess and her friends.
 Coffee and dessert is always a good choice.

 What kind of resources will Wesleyan provide?
-Each hostess will receive a Pioneer Book Club Package that will include: name tags, sign-in sheets, discussion questions prepared by Wesleyan professors, contact information forms, a door prize, book marks, and event evaluation forms.
+Each hostess will receive a Pioneer Book Club Package that will include: name tags, sign-in sheets, discussion questions, contact information forms, a door prize, book marks, and event evaluation forms.